 A common phrase that is sometimes heard in movies is: "I will sue you!"
-What exactly does that mean in terms of how this might be addressed in the courts?
+What exactly does that mean?
 In the United States, the judicial system is structured with separate criminal and civil courts, while in many countries these courts are combined.